 "We have been on many holidays, wildlife and other sorts, but South India stands out as one of the absolute best ever - in every respect."
 Mr P, Strathclyde

 click here for a pdf version of this destination write-up - easier to print - no photos

 India and its diverse bird life is as vivid, colourful and memorable as anywhere on earth.
 We have planned this tour to show you some of the best wildlife of the sub-continent, in a relatively small area.

-The Nilgiri Biosphere Region is an area of high bird endemism and is of global importance for wildlife generally, yet it is only now being fully appreciated by birdwatchers.
+The Nilgiri Biosphere Region is an area of high bird endemism and is of global importance for wildlife generally, yet only recently has this been fully appreciated by birdwatchers.
 This tour takes us to a wide variety of habitats within this zone.
-We will visit impressive stands of giant bamboo, dry scrubland, secret wooded montane valleys (sholas), lush tropical forest and farmland.
+We will visit impressive stands of giant bamboo, dry scrubland, secluded wooded montane valleys (sholas), lush tropical forest and farmland.
 They all have their own special birds.
 Indian wildlife can be surprisingly approachable and we are aiming for close views of waterbirds, nightjars, exotic forest birds, even ‘difficult’ specialities such as Painted Bush-quail and more.
 The butterflies are spectacular and animals abundant; we will see wild Indian Elephants and possibly twenty more mammal species.

 MYSORE, CITY OF PALACES, KARNATAKA

 After an overnight flight we will arrive in Bangalore in the morning.
 We will then drive down to Mysore at a relaxed pace, with lunch and some birding for common species on the way.
 One stop will be at a wetland near Kokkare Bellur where we will see jacanas, ibis, bee-eaters and raptors.
 When in Mysore there will be the option to see the famous Amba Vilas Palace.